matheusperches/RSILauncher-Detector/README.md

 # RSILauncherDetector
  - A background app that automatically launches TrackIR5 software when the RSI Launcher is opened, and closed when RSI Launcher is closed.
  - WMI Event based.
 This means little to none CPU usage.
- - Creates a task scheduler for you that automatically launches this app when you boot Windows.
+ - Creates a task in the scheduler that automatically launches this app at Windows startup / user logon.

    ## Installation Guide